-This test is informative for people who watch a lot of general TV, since a general channel shows a variety of movies, TV shows, sports, and news.
+This test is informative for people who watch a lot of general TV, since NBC shows a variety of movies, TV shows, sports, and news.
 The source is a live cable feed and should be representative for a range of general TV content.

 5. FIFA 18 gameplay